10 common digital mistakes private surgeons make (and how to avoid them)

 Consistency > complexity.

+Would you book a personal trainer without hearing them speak?
 Or hire a lawyer without seeing how they explain things?

 Patients want the same reassurance from their surgeon.